Malala at UC Davis: When the Chancellor sits on the board of a defense contractor and hosts a peace icon (#460)

 In my view, it represents both:

-• A conflict of interest, because he is simultaneously responsible for setting the ethical tone and strategic direction of a public university and helping oversee a company that profits from militarized technologies, including those used in a conflict that is at the heart of student protest.
+A conflict of interest, in my view, because he is simultaneously responsible for leading a public university and receiving compensation from a company whose products and services are closely intertwined with conflicts at the heart of current student protest.

 UC’s own policies on conflicts of interest and commitment are not just about whether something is technically legal or properly disclosed.